-The Council of Governors are responsible for ensuring that the views and interests of the local community are fully represented and influence the future development of Blackpool Teaching Hospitals NHS Foundation Trust.
+The Council of Governors is responsible for ensuring that the views and interests of the local community are fully represented and for influencing the future development of Blackpool Teaching Hospitals NHS Foundation Trust.

 The Council of Governors will not be involved in the day to day running of the Trust, setting budgets, staff pay or other operational matters.
-These responsibilities lie with the Board of Directors.
+These responsibilities are within the remit of the Board of Directors.

 Who can become a Governor?

 To qualify for nomination you must be a public member of Blackpool Teaching Hospitals NHS Foundation Trust, be at least 16-years-old and live within the constituency for which you wish to stand as a candidate.
 You don’t have to have any special skills or qualifications to be a governor.